 How Much Does Parylene Coating Cost? – All Things Considered

-Parylene conformal coatings are known for robust protection from liquids, corrosion, chemicals, and strong electrical activity at a fraction of the thickness of alternative coatings, such as acrylics, epoxies, silicones, and urethanes.
-However, the perceived cost of Parylene can give product design teams hesitation as they consider incorporating the high-reliability protection into their project.
+Parylene coatings are known for robust protection from liquids, corrosion, chemicals, and strong electrical activity at a fraction of the thickness of alternative coatings, such as acrylics, epoxies, silicones, and urethanes.
+Additionally, Parylene is biocompatible, with beneficial optical properties, and delivers superior protection at 50% thickness of conventional coatings.
+However, the perceived cost of Parylene can give product design teams hesitation as they consider incorporating high-reliability protection into their project.

 Is Cost-Efficient Parylene Possible?

 Despite its proven performance, many perceive Parylene to be challenging to apply and expensive.
-Therefore, one assumption is that it is only appropriate to use in extreme mission-critical situations, such as military, medical or aviation applications.
-Other common misconceptions about Parylene include:
+Therefore, one assumption is that it is only appropriate in extreme mission-critical situations, such as military, medical or aviation applications.
+Other common misconceptions about Parylene include the following:

 - Parylene coating equipment is too expensive and complicated to use